Theeeus/react-test/Readme.md

 ## Initial Step
-Fork this repository into your own github account.
-Then proceed to Steps 2,3&4 into your own copy.
+Copy the code of this repository into a new repo (Don't fork, otherwise your solutions will be public)

 ## Step 1 - Run the project
 `npm install`